ofekkoren/ap2-ex2/ChatApplciation/README.md

 From now on, we make sure the user does actions only if he/she is logged into the website, otherwise he/she will have to log-in again.

-We also allow the users on the website to write to one-another by the signalR option - todoooooooooooooo
+We also allow the users on the website to write to eachother and recieve messages in real time using signalIR.

-DataTransferObject file - dotooooo